danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 **Where**: [MaRS Discovery District, Toronto Canada](https://marsdd.com).

 With Better Code Hub, you can check how good is your team's code in raport with the state of the art in software engineering.
-If Better Code Hub says you're compliant (✅) then it means you're performing like the top teams in the industry with regards to 10 guidelines for Maintainable Software.
+If Better Code Hub says you're compliant (✅) then it means you're performing like the top teams in the industry.
+It is based on 10 guidelines for Maintainable Software.

 ![10 guidelines](https://cdn-images-1.medium.com/max/1440/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)